 - Where possible, responses and prayers already in use by traditional language congregations in the Anglican Church in North America will be maintained.

 To have switched the Modern for Traditional (with the three points above) would have put the ACNA far more in line with the Historic Prayer Book lineage, built bridges with the Continuing Church and existing 1928 traditional parishes, and made a prominent ecumenical/cross-provincial statement about the value of the 1662 standard used in GAFCON churches.
 In my experience, most churches that use modern language liturgies are comfortable with booklets, etc; even modifying liturgies to suit their particular mission contextualization.
 Traditional churches generally do not operate with those liberties.
+To be clear: the 2019 book is a good book, most especially if one is coming from a 1979 background, which most in the ACNA probably are.
+While I believe that a return to traditional languages--with a modern language prayer book option--would have been better, I do understand the rationale of adopting the liturgies as they have been.
+Otherwise, a great many parishes might not have switched so readily from 1979.

 For this booklet, embedded below, I removed some rubrics when optional, some words replaced for clarity to the reader (Minister throughout, and then celebrant when at Holy Communion).
 Prayer of Humble access rubric reverted to 1928 because of the situation for this particular service.